Current News and Events (in no particular order)

 “Landscapes” Artist’s Series Statement:

 My love of landscape originally developed from the discipline of plein air painting.
-For me, the immersion ‘in’ the landscape is transportive.
-These days I find myself taking excursions for hiking/reference trips and although I'm working on pieces in the studio, when I hear my viewers say “oh, I want to be there”, I know that I’ve tapped into their need for 'immersion' as well.
+This discipline was interrupted by Covid lock-downs but became for me a passionate 'escape' because, for me, the immersion ‘in’ the landscape is transportive.
+These days I find myself taking excursions for hiking/reference trips and although I'm working on pieces in the studio, when I hear my viewers say “oh, I want to be there”, I know that I’ve tapped into their need for escape and immersion as well.

-I currently paint watercolor on YUPO or acrylic paints.
-I am attracted to The vibrancy of color and luminous nature that the synthetic paper (YUPO) affords.
-It also enables me to explore textures, be bold, and achieve the ‘lush’ escape I’m going for.
-Concurrently, the use of acrylics with palette knives pushes me further into an impressionistic expression with the added excitement of thick texture.
+I am attracted to the color and luminous nature that the synthetic paper (YUPO) affords.
+It also enables me to explore textures, enjoy vibrant color that sets upon the surface in an evaporative fashion, and achieve the ‘lush’ escape I’m going for.
+Concurrently, the use of acrylics with palette knives, ink, utilizing a silicone implement to dot paint and even a technique of whipping paint upon the surface with a string pushes me further into an impressionistic expression with the added excitement of thick texture.
+I purposefully shy away from using a brush with my acrylic paintings as a necessary crutch for the impressionism I love.

 “Genre/Portraiture” Series Artist Statement:

-Watercolor on Yupo has been a challenge and recent focus for my everyday-life scenes involving portraiture.
-I had been painting landscapes as a way to escape my troubles; and throughout covid, I began to experiment with media, mediums and techniques that I'd never tried before; such as watercolor on Yupo, a synthetic paper.
-I also spent a lot of time with close family (during covid lock-downs) and so my love for genre themes continued to grow and become very personal.
+I had been painting landscapes as a way to escape my troubles; and throughout covid, I began to experiment with media, mediums and techniques that I'd never tried before; such as watercolor on Yupo, a synthetic plastic-like paper.
+I also spent a lot of time with close family (during covid lock-downs) and so my love for genre themes, including portraits, continued to grow and become very personal.
 This personal nature involves my affections, feelings, and light-hearted approach as my real midwest reality wears upon my sleeve.
-I consider myself a 'deep thinker', but I'm always looking for the humor in life.
-I share deeper thoughts on individual pieces I have on Artreprenuer.
+I consider myself a 'deep thinker', but I'm always looking for humor and hope in life.

 Although Yupo is known for it's ease in subtractive painting, I paint in a layered add-on approach... very seldomly 'erasing' what I've laid down.
 This approach is more painstaking in having to only lay one pass down at a time followed by the time it takes to fully dry in-between passes (because we are talking about evaporation on plastic).. but this method gives me a distinctive look and feel that is uncommon for most purveyors of Yupo.
 I also find myself using watercolor pencils and ink as well.